January 2019 Update!

 It was amazing how much father our money went outside of the Bay Area.
 I know the old rule of thumb was, “You have to be around your rentals.”
 But with technology, the internet, and a trustworthy team, this isn’t necessarily true anymore.
 At least it wasn’t true for us.

-Are you inspired now?
+Do you feel inspired now?
 Hopefully the answer is yes by now.
 Why?

 Because everyone has the ability to end up with passive income from real estate – even if you don’t have any money to start with.
 All you need is a solid education to know how to do use this powerful strategy correctly.

 Still looking for answers?